sarahlc888/cellular-automata-on-rpi-gpu/README.md

 To Do - Sarah
 - Get basic GPU working
-- Decide the resolution (aiming 1024)
-- Then file compression (needed for big start states)
 - Make 3 presets for each CA (4th is custom)
 - Speed up GPU / improve approach in general
-- Add more CA
+- Add more CA (langton's loop would be super cool)
 - Could vectorize wireworld
 ## Project description
 ### Components